 When it comes to food, my family are big believers in having as little waste as possible.

-Jayson, my husband LOVES to cook (and I love LETTING him cook).
+Jayson, my husband, LOVES to cook (and I love LETTING him cook).
 We love to pull inspiration from the Native American idea of using EVERY part of the animal.
 So, when he is making mashed potatoes, he saves the skin peels to make delicious, crispy potato skin chips in the oven.
 When we eat chicken, he always saves the bones and tiny bits of meat and boils it down to make a tasty chicken noodle soup.
-It doesn’t just make economic sense, it’s great for the environment!
+It doesn’t just make economic sense; it’s great for the environment!

 Following his example, I try to bring this philosophy into how I create content for myself and my clients.
 Don’t let ANYTHING go to waste!
 Let me explain!

 Let’s say you’re going to commit to writing a weekly blog.
 A lot goes into that!
-There is the research, the first draft, the editing, approval, rewrites.
+There is the research, the first draft, the editing, approval, and rewrites.
 And once you’re done, you have a fantastic piece of content for your website.
 Which is great!
 But then what?
 If you only post the blog to your website, some people might see it, but probably not enough to make all of your work really worth it!
 Let’s use ALL the component pieces of the blog in creative ways to really give you the best bang for your time (or marketing budget if you’re having a virtual assistant team like ours write it for you!)

-Remember You Can Reuse Content
+Remember, You Can Reuse Content

-This doesn’t only apply to new content either.
+This doesn’t only apply to new content, either.
 When I start working with a new client, one of the first questions I ask is, “Ok, what do you already have that we can work with?”
 Repurposing your already existing content should always be a key part of your content marketing strategy.
 That’s why evergreen content is always a great idea.

 Last week, we talked a lot about the importance of creating an editorial calendar for your content.
 You can listen to that on the Digital Marketing Made Simple Podcast here.
 I even included a template that you can grab here.
 It can take a lot of work to keep up with creating weekly content, so why not use what you already have?
 I mentioned the idea of yearly updates to your most popular blog posts, but this week, we’re going to take it one step further!